itsmng/wiki-backup/docs/docker-install.md

 # What files need to be backup
-The docker volume created need to be backup to not lose your data
+The docker volumes created must be backup to avoid losing your data.

 | Volumes        | Description                                                                   |
 |----------------|-------------------------------------------------------------------------------|